 Few tips before we begin, I used a 3/8 inch seam allowance.

-Also the pants can be made with almost any fabric but since they get pleated and sewn at the top waist I reccomend a light weight fabric.
+Also the pants can be made with almost any fabric but since they get pleated and sewn at the top waist I recommend a light weight fabric.
 I used this really light weight chambray denim. (plain cotton for the facing)

 Start by sewing right sides together, the pocket facing to the front of the pant.